-Our office will be Closed From Wednesday, April 3rd through Tuesday, April 9th for company maintenance.
-Please know that any purchase made during this time will be processed when we are back in the office.
-Use coupon code WELOVEYOU for 10% off your purchases on behalf of our office being closed.
-When our office reopens we will be short-staffed for a couple of weeks this might extend orders shipping out an additional day or two.
+Our office will be Closed From Thursday, December 19th through Thursday, January 2nd for the Holidays, and company maintenance.
+Please know that any purchase made during this time will be processed when we return to the office.
+Use coupon code XMAS24 for 10% off your purchases on behalf of our office is closed.
+Have a Great Holiday Season.

 The Bar Profit Guys